nextstrain/ncov/narratives/ncov_sit-rep_2020-03-27.md

 <!-- This is left-side text 8-->
 # [Multiple transmission chains circulating in Washington state](https://nextstrain.org/ncov/2020-03-27?d=tree,map&f_country=USA&f_division=Washington&p=full&r=location)

-Looking at the cases in Washington state, we see that there are are at least to separate local outbreak clusters.
+Looking at the cases in Washington state, we see that there are at least two separate local outbreak clusters.
 <br><br>
 However, the two clusters have different origins: the first cluster is most closely related to samples from China, while the second is most closely related to samples from Europe.
 It is also possible that these introductions were indirect, with unsampled cases from a different region in between.
 <br><br>